 Part 1 Primer: Google Earth Engine for Tethys Developers

-Last Updated: January 2023
+Last Updated: July 2024

 This tutorial provides links to Google Earth Engine tutorials and resources that can be used to learn what you need to know for this Tethys tutorial.
-This is by no means exhaustive and we encourage you familiarize yourself with everything Google Earth Engine has to offer by visiting their documentation: https://developers.google.com/earth-engine/.
+This is by no means exhaustive and we encourage you to familiarize yourself with everything Google Earth Engine has to offer by visiting their documentation: https://developers.google.com/earth-engine/.
 You will need an active Google Earth Engine account to complete this tutorial.

 1. What is Google Earth Engine?